dragos-tudor/microservices-deno/README.md

 - microservices use an distributed authorization mechanism based on account roles.
 - public microservices use rate limiting per ip/global to avoid dos/ddos.
 - db queries use parameters [no sql query concatenations].
+- use encryption key to encrypt/decrypt authentication/identity cookies.
+- use signing key to sign/verify jwt authentication tokens.

 wip [cors, http cache]